 Brain and spinal cord tumors are usually found because of signs or symptoms a person is having.
 If a tumor is suspected, tests will be needed to confirm the diagnosis.

-If signs or symptoms suggest you might have a brain or spinal cord tumor, your doctor will get a complete medical history, focusing on your symptoms and when they began.
-The doctor will also do a neurologic exam to check your brain and spinal cord function.
-It tests reflexes, muscle strength, vision, eye and mouth movement, coordination, balance, alertness, and other functions.
+If signs or symptoms suggest you might have a brain or spinal cord tumor, your doctor will ask about your medical history, focusing on your symptoms and when they began.
+The doctor will also check your brain and spinal cord function by testing things like your reflexes, muscle strength, vision, eye and mouth movement, coordination, balance, and alertness.

-If the results of the exam are abnormal, your doctor may refer you to a neurologist (a doctor who specializes in medical treatment of nervous system diseases) or a neurosurgeon (a doctor who specializes in surgical treatment of nervous system diseases), who will do a more detailed neurologic exam or other tests.
+If the results of the exam are abnormal, you may be referred to a neurologist (a doctor who specializes in medical treatment of nervous system diseases) or a neurosurgeon (a doctor who specializes in surgical treatment of nervous system diseases), who will do a more detailed neurologic exam and may order other tests.

-Magnetic resonance imaging (MRI) and computed tomography (CT) scans are used most often for brain diseases.
-These scans will show a brain tumor, if one is present, in almost all cases.
+Magnetic resonance imaging (MRI) and computed tomography (CT) scans are used most often to look for brain diseases.
+These scans will almost always show a brain tumor, if one is present.
 Doctors can often also get an idea about what type of tumor it might be, based on how it looks on the scan and where it is in the brain.

-MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image of parts of the body.
+MRI scans use radio waves and strong magnets (instead of x-rays) to make pictures.
 A contrast material called gadolinium may be injected into a vein before the scan to help see details better.

-Magnetic resonance angiography (MRA): This special form of MRI may be done to look at the blood vessels in the brain.
+Magnetic resonance angiography (MRA) and magnetic resonance venography (MRV): These special types of MRI may be used to look at the blood vessels in the brain.
 This can be very useful before surgery to help the surgeon plan an operation.

-Magnetic resonance spectroscopy (MRS): This test is like an MRI, except that it measures radio wave interactions with different chemicals in the brain.
-MRS highlights some features of brain tumors that are not clearly seen by MRI.
-It creates graph-like results called spectra (although basic images can also be created).
-This might give clues as to the type of tumor, but in most cases a biopsy of the tumor is still needed to get an accurate diagnosis.
+Magnetic resonance spectroscopy (MRS): This test can be done as part of an MRI.
+It measures biochemical changes in an area of the brain (displayed in graph-like results called spectra, although basic images can also be created).
+By comparing the results for a tumor to that of normal brain tissue, it can sometimes help determine the type of tumor (or how quickly it is likely to grow), although a biopsy of the tumor is often still needed to get an accurate diagnosis.
 MRS can also be used after treatment to help determine if an area that still looks abnormal on another test is remaining tumor or if it is more likely to be scar tissue.